NLnetLabs/rrdpit/README.md

 delta files.
 You will need to use an http server of your preferred flavour to deliver these files to the world.

+## Changelog

+### Release 0.0.2

+Ignore hidden files in the source directory.
+I.e. exclude any and all files and folders starting with a '.' character.

+### Release 0.0.1

+Initial release.

 ## Installing rrdpit

 Assuming you have rsync and the C toolchain but not yet Rust, here’s how